 For my salad and coffee, the cost was $21.
 It’s a more expensive meal but the quality of the meal was high.

 I liked the Millstone Diner a lot.
 However, I struggle with calling it a diner.
 It’s a much more upscale and modern restaurant.
 I do like it and will be back.

-Something I found interesting was there was no sign of dessert.
+Something I found interesting at the Millstone Diner was there was no sign of dessert.
 The dessert case in the front was empty, and the waiter made no mention for dessert.

 Overall: A, however, it’s not a typical diner

 You can see all of the diner reviews here.